badal-io/airflow2-local-ci-cd/README.md

         brew install pre-commit

-  - 7.2 Run a pre commit initialization command (inside the same dir where the code was cloned):
+  - 7.2 Run a pre-commit initialization command (inside the same dir where the code was cloned):

         pre-commit install